User Personas: Necessary or not?

 For Marketing and Advertising:

 A unified understanding of consumer motivations, frustrations, goals, and priorities, allows for laser-focused, efficient marketing and advertising decisions.
-From choosing wording for copy and slogans, to selecting social media platforms, to investing advertising budget in the right direction, User Personas are essential to have on hand.
-They will position you and your internal team, not only to make informed decisions, but also to establish an emotional connection between your customer and your product.
+From choosing wording for copy and slogans to selecting social media platforms to invest advertising budget in the right direction, User Personas are essential to have on hand.
+They will position you and your internal team to make informed decisions and establish an emotional connection between your customer and your product.
+In addition, you can also explore a customer journey map, which outlines a customer’s experience as they interact with a brand, event, product, or service.

 For Business Meetings and Decisions: